by Alex Vikoulov

 Video: What is information? w/Alex Vikoulov - Ecstadelic Media (cc)

-Intersubjectivity is particularly a great example of layered abstractions, from memes to social institutions to collective unconscious well beyond materiality.
+Intersubjectivity is a particularly great example of layered abstractions, from memes to social institutions to collective unconscious well beyond materiality.
 Subjective values, such as patriotism, and complex concepts are inherently mental in nature.
 What’s even more indicative that our world is entirely mental rather than physical is that advanced consciousness like augmented humans and artificial superintelligence will generate even deeper levels of abstraction from extradimensionalities to virtualities of our own design.
 Quantum computers would compute parallel slices of abstraction.
 And inner space exploration could eclipse outer space exploration.
-Before long, we’ll start to create new virtual worlds coming right out of our imagination, instantly “materialized” with a help of advanced AI.
+Before long, we’ll start to create new virtual worlds coming right out of our imagination, instantly “materialized” with help of advanced AI.

 Also, speaking of levels of abstraction consider that what we perceive as physical well may be imaginary in the minds of inhabitants of parallel Earth where events turn out slightly different from ours, hinting once again that everything is made of information and ultimately is but a mental construct.